aman246149/notesapp/README.md

 ## Features of App
 - Firebase Persisitant Login and Signup
-- Add, Delete,Pin and change colour of Notes
+- Add, Delete,Pin Notes and change colour of Notes
 - Real Time search of Notes
 - Responsive Design